Select Page

 Adam Henig

-Adam Henig is the author of Watergate’s Forgotten Hero: Frank Wills, Night Watchman (2021, McFarland & Company, Inc.).
-He’s also written Alex Haley’s Roots: An Author’s Odyssey (2014) and Baseball Under Siege: The Yankees, the Cardinals, and a Doctor’s Battle to Integrate Spring Training (2016).
-He’s currently working on a biography of 1970s Detroit Tiger star, Ron LeFlore.
+Adam Henig is the author of Baseball’s Outcast: The Story of Ron LeFlore (Bloomsbury Academic, 2026) and Watergate’s Forgotten Hero: Frank Wills, Night Watchman (McFarland & Company, Inc., 2021).
+He’s also the author of Alex Haley’s Roots: An Author’s Odyssey (2014) and Baseball Under Siege: The Yankees, the Cardinals, and a Doctor’s Battle to Integrate Spring Training (2016).

 Adam's writings appeared in these publications.